AMWA-TV/info-template/README.md

 ### Why does it matter?

 - NMOS Implementation Guides (INFO-xxx) provide guidance for use of NMOS Specifications.
+  - Implementation Guides are living documents that are updated to reflect changing technologies.
 - This template helps ensure consistency between Implementation Guides.
 - It also helps us test our continuous integration.